crane-hiromu/Combine_with_Notifications/README.md

 ## Description

-Handle rotating from Notification.
+Handle rotating from NotificationCenter with Combine.

-You can choose 3 pattrn.
+You can choose 3 pattern.
 - UIViewController + MVVM
 - SwiftUI + MVVM (output from AnyPublisher)
 - SwiftUI + MVVM (output from @Published)